etendosoftware/docs/compiled_docs.md

 ###### GL Journal Entry Generation
 1. Click the **Process** button to generate the simple GL journal entry.
 ![](https://docs.etendo.software/latest/assets/user-guide/etendo-classic/basic-features/financial-management/accounting/transactions/vatregularization4.png)

+    !!!important
+        Remember this process affects all the accounts resulting from the search, so selecting the corresponding accounts must be done when marking the VAT regulularization checkbox in the setup step.

 2. Go to the Simple G/L Journal window and filter the Document No. field by the number generated in the process (e.g. **1000123**).
 ![](https://docs.etendo.software/latest/assets/user-guide/etendo-classic/basic-features/financial-management/accounting/transactions/vatregularization5.png)
 3. Here, verify that the header has been created with the corresponding lines.